Machinika: Atlas

 - 60 % negative mentions

-The game's optimization is mixed, with some users noting fast performance and the ability to run on lower-end hardware, while others report various performance issues, lack of polish, and stretched textures.
-Comparisons to the first game highlight that it is not as well-optimized, despite achieving high frame rates, leading to concerns about smoothness and overall world-building logic.
+The game's optimization is mixed, with some users noting fast performance and the ability to run on various hardware, while others report significant performance issues, lack of polish, and reused assets that detract from the experience.
+Despite achieving high frame rates, players have experienced smoothness problems and a general lack of logical world-building, indicating that it falls short of the optimization seen in its predecessor, "Machinika Museum."

 “Performance is fast, though!”